Brand Name(s):There may be other brand names for this medicine.

 - Sodium salicylate

 - This medicine may interfere with vaccines.
 Ask your doctor before you get a flu shot or any other vaccines.

 Warnings While Using This Medicine:

-- Using this medicine may reduce a man's ability to have children, or increase the possibility of birth defects.
+- This medicine may reduce a man's ability to have children, or it may increase the risk of birth defects.
 Talk to your doctor if you would like information on how to store sperm for future use.